DesignSafe-CI/DS_Use_Case_template/docs/mosqueda/usecase.md

 8. [Mosqueda et al. (2017)](https://www.buffalo.edu/mceer/catalog.host.html/content/shared/www/mceer/publications/MCEER-13-0003.detail.html) “Seismic Response of Base Isolated Buildings Considering Pounding to Moat Walls”.
 Technical report MCEER-13-0003.
 9. [Virtanen et al (2020)](https://doi.org/10.1038/s41592-019-0686-2) “SciPy 1.0: Fundamental Algorithms for Scientific Computing in Python”.
 Nature Methods, 17, 261–272.
 10. Chopra A. K., Dynamics of Structures.
 Harlow: Pearson Education, 2012.
 11. [Rathje et al. (2017)](https://doi.org/10.1061/(ASCE)NH.1527-6996.0000246) DesignSafe: New Cyberinfrastructure for Natural Hazards Engineering.
 ASCE J.Struct.
 Eng., Vol. 18, Issue 3.
 12. This software is distributed under the GNU General Public License (https://www.gnu.org/licenses/gpl-3.0.html).

 ## Introduction

-DesignSafe [1] is a component of The Natural Hazard Engineering Research Infrastructure (NHERI).
-Being a cyberinfrastructure DesignSafe provides a collaborative workspace for cloud-based data analysis, data sharing, curation and publication of curated data.
-Within this workspace Jupyter Notebooks are applied to perform data analysis in an interactive environment.
-Since one of the major goals of DesignSafe is spread the capabilities of collaborative workspace by means of data sharing, the main objective of this document is to demonstrate the use of Jupyter Notebook within the experimental workflow.
+As the cyberinfrastructure for The Natural Hazard Engineering Research Infrastructure (NHERI), DesignSafe [1] provides a collaborative workspace for cloud-based data analysis, data sharing, curation and publication of models and data.
+Within this workspace, Jupyter Notebooks can be applied to perform data analysis in an interactive environment with access to published data.
+A rich set of data from natural hazard experimetns is avaialble from NHERI projects and its predecesso the Network for Earthquake Engineering Simulation (NEES) .
+Since one of the major goals of DesignSafe is spread the capabilities of collaborative workspace by means of data sharing, the main objective of this document is to demonstrate the use of Jupyter Notebook within the experimental workflow and viewing published data.

 A series of Jupiter Notebooks aimed to serve as a learning tool is composed of the following routines:
 1. Shake table performance.
 In which data extraction and data processing of testing results for the case of the first experiment to be conducted following the upgrade to 6DOF of the Large High Performance Shake Table (LHPOST6) at the NHERI@UC San Diego Experimental Facility [2]